eslint/rfcs/designs/2022-languages/README.md

 Additionally, `createSourceCode()` allows integrators to do their own parsing and create their own `SourceCode` instances without requiring the use of a specific `parse()` method.

+### How will rules be written for non-JS languages?

+Rules will be written the same way regardless of the language being used.
+The only things that will change are the AST node names and the `SourceCode` object passed in.

+### Will non-JS languages be able to autofix?

+Yes.
+The same text-based mechanism we currently use for JavaScript autofixes will also work for other languages.

+### What about AST mutation for autofixing?

+That is out of scope for this RFC.

 ## Related Discussions

 * [#6974 Proposal for parser services](https://github.com/eslint/eslint/issues/6974)